 The Bank's different operational functions, on an entity-wide basis, are primarily responsible for risk management procedures and activities in their respective areas.
 All the operational functions have a primary role in risk management at Bank wide level.
-The risk management function provides oversight, independently from operations, that the Bank's risk management is implemented and handled properly by the operational functions.
-The Bank's internal audit function, through verification, ensures that effective risk management procedures and activities are adequately designed and operating as prescribed.
+The Risk Management function provides oversight, independently from operations.
+The Bank's risk management is implemented and handled properly by the operational functions.
+The Bank's Internal Audit function, through verification, ensures that effective risk management procedures and activities are adequately designed and operating as prescribed.